Athozs/hass-additional-ca/README.md

 5. Restart Home Assistant.

+After upgrading Home Assistant to a new version, you need to reboot Home Assistant to load again your certificates.

 6. Check the logs, look for pattern `additional_ca` in traces (there is not UI for _Additional CA_).